cruncher/sparky/README.md

     <h1 data-model="my-model">{{ title }}</h1>

-The title tag is bound to changes in <code>my-model.title</code>.
+The text in the <code>&lt;h1&gt;</code> is now updated whenever
+<code>my-model.title</code> changes.

 Tags also grock paths:

     <h1 data-model="my-model" class="words-{{path-to.meta.word-count}}">{{title}}</h1>

-Sparky treats tags in the <code>class</code> attribute as individual tokens: it is safe to modify the <code>class</code> attribute outside of Sparky, and Sparky will avoid overwriting any new classes that may have been added.
+Sparky treats tags in the <code>class</code> attribute as individual tokens: it is safe to modify the <code>class</code> attribute outside of Sparky, and Sparky will avoid overwriting any new classes that have been added.

 #### {{tag|filter}}